TheLastZombie/loaders/README.md

 Downloads photos, snapshots, music tracks and soundscapes for every heritage from the [α CLOCK](https://www.sony.net/united/clock/) project.

+**Heritage Downloader has been discontinued.
+Please use [α CLOCK Desktop](https://github.com/TheLastZombie/Alpha-CLOCK-Desktop) instead.**

 ## HicceArs Downloader

 Downloads galleries and images from the specified [HicceArs](https://hiccears.com/) artists.